 Main Themes, Keywords

-appropriation, American history, arts and activism, identity politics, race and culture, intertextuality, historiography, democracy, democracy of space, resistance/call to action, permanence/impermanence, queer aesthetics, African American art, poetics, light
+appropriation, American history, arts and activism, identity politics, gender, race and culture, queer theory, intertextuality, historiography, democracy, democracy of space, resistance/call to action, permanence/impermanence, poetics, light, neon

 New School Exhibitions and Events